flexera-public/policy_templates/compliance/google/unlabeled_resources/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email addresses* - Email addresses of the recipients you wish to notify when new incidents are created.
-- *List of labels* - List of labels to find resources which are not labels by given inputs.
+- *List of labels* - List of labels to find resources which are not labeled by given inputs.

 ## Policy Actions